MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

 **Terms**   | **Definitions**
 --------|------------
-Actor | (in a UML context) someone or something that interacts with a given system API | _application programming interface_; a set of subroutine definitions, protocols, and tools for building application software
+Actor | (In a UML context) Someone or something that interacts with a given system.
+API | _Application Programming Interface_; a set of subroutine definitions, protocols, and tools for building application software.
-Boolean | a binary variable, having two possible values called "true" and "false" Facade | a simplified interface
+Boolean | A binary variable, having two possible values called "true" and "false."
+Facade | A simplified interface.
+Getter | A function in a software program that acts as a communicator to read from private data.
+Pseudocode | An informal high-level description of the operating principle of a computer program.
+Sanitize | When referring to user input: input is "sanitized" in that any malicious actions that may be attempted through the input are safely removed.
-Getter | a function in a software program that acts as a communicator to read from private data Pseudocode | an informal high-level description of the operating principle of a computer program Setter | a function in a software program that acts as a communicator to write to private data Stakeholder | a person or entity who has a voice in the development requirements UI | _user interface_; the space where interactions between humans and machines occur UML | _Unified Modeling Language_; it is a modeling language intended to provide a standard way to visualize the design of a system
+Setter | A function in a software program that acts as a communicator to write to private data.
+Stakeholder | A person or entity who has a voice in the development requirements SQL Injection | An attack on a system that involves "injecting" the attacker's own SQL code to perform unintended queries to a given database.
+UI | _User Interface_; The space where interactions between humans and machines occur.
+UML | _Unified Modeling Language_; This is a modeling language intended to provide a standard way to visualize the design of a system.
-Use case | a list of actions or event steps
+Use case | A list of actions or event steps.
-UX | _User Experience_; it refers to a person's emotions and attitudes about using a particular product, system or service
+UX | _User Experience_; This refers to a person's emotions and attitudes about using a particular product, system or service.

 # 3.0 Use Cases

 This section addresses the identified stakeholders and their design concerns in 3.1.
-In section 3.2 we provide several context viewpoints including UML communication diagrams to provide an overview of each viewpoint and use cases that are designed entities that pertain to the corresponding context viewpoint.
+In section 3.2, we provide several context viewpoints including UML communication diagrams to provide an overview of each viewpoint.
+We also provide use cases that are design entities that pertain to the corresponding context viewpoint.

+Each UML communcation diagram displays the function calls that are associated with each use case.
+The function names are labeled with a preceding number indicating which use case the function call corresponds to (ex. the function labeled "0.1 addToDoAssignments()" located in the To-Do Assignment List diagram(3.2.3), corresponds to use case 3.2.3.0 "Load List" while "1.1 markAssignmentCompleted(Assignment)" corresponds to use case 3.2.3.1 "Mark Assignment Done")
+Each of these functions are defined in section 4.2 within their respective classes.
 ## 3.1 Identified Stakeholders and Design Concerns